iKenndac/Blog/source/_posts/2013-08-11-hacking-agile-style.markdown

 Like all good programmers I know, I enjoy working on the odd spare-time project now and then.
 What typically happens in my case is that I sit down, go "Oh, I know!" and start coding.
 What I normally end up with is a working application that is *clearly* written by an engineer — it works just fine, but looks like someone fired the AppKit Shotgun at the screen.

 The most recent example of this is my new camera.
-After [writing a blog post](http://ikennd.ac/blog/2013/03/canon-eos-6d-review/) complaining about how it was stupid for having Facebook and Twitter built-in, I set about reverse-ish engineering the protocol it uses[^1] so I could remote control it and download images from the comfort of my chair.
+After [writing a blog post](http://ikennd.ac/blog/2013/03/canon-eos-6d-review/) complaining about how it was stupid for having Facebook and Twitter built-in, I set about sort of reverse-ish engineering the protocol it uses so I could remote control it and download images from the comfort of my chair.
+The protocol is PTP over IP — PTP is a documented standard, and the "over IP" part is pretty standard too, which is why I hesitate to say I reverse-engineered the protocol.
+However, the proprietary extensions added by Canon are largely undocumented, which is where I've added new knowledge to the area.

 After a couple of weekends with [Wireshark](http://www.wireshark.org) and Xcode, I had an Objective-C framework with a reasonably complete implementation of the PTP/IP protocol — enough to get and set the various properties of the camera, stream the live view image, perform commands and interact with the filesystem.